rbw/aiosnow/docs/reference/client/index.rst

 Client
 ======

-The :class:`~aiosnow.Client` constructor takes a set of config parameters and provides an interface for producing API Models and more.
+The :class:`~aiosnow.Client` constructor takes a set of config parameters and provides methods for interacting with ServiceNow APIs.

 API
 ---